Itheum/core-sol-bonding-staking-sc/README.md

 you can also toggle deploying wallet by `wallet = "usb://ledger?key=1"` or `wallet = "~/.config/solana/id.json"`

+Deploy command for Anchor:
+`anchor deploy`

+**Ledger based deploys**
-NOTE: that we can't deploy via Anchor as we found it not too stable, so we used the Solana CLI.
+NOTE: that we can't deploy via Anchor as we found it not too unstable when using Ledger, so we used the Solana CLI.

 - First, let's generate a new key pair that we will use to deploy the "buffer", once you have it, save it somewhere safe.
 You will also need a decent amount of SOL in this account (around 3 should do for this program), as it will be used as "rent" for the code. then we set this as the default solana cli wallet for now (or else it will use our standard id.json wallet).
 Note that on top of setting the custom wallet, you also need to confirm the RPC and config is correct for the mainnet deployment as it defaults to devnet.

 Update RPC for devnet/testnet/mainnet by editing the config file here:
-`vi /Users/markpaul/.config/solana/cli/config.yml` (and then check via `solana config get`)
+`vi /Users/USER/.config/solana/cli/config.yml` (and then check via `solana config get`)

 Set the default wallet like so:
 `solana config set -k /location_of/custom_wallet.json`